axean/tergite-backend/CONTRIBUTING.md

 ## Contacting the Tergite Developers

-Since the Github repositories are only mirrors, no Github pull requests or Github issue/bug reports are looked.
+Since the Github repositories are only mirrors, no Github pull requests or Github issue/bug reports are looked at.
 Please get in touch via email <quantum.nextlabs@chalmers.se> instead.

 Take note that the maintainers may not answer every email.